gracekrahm/nebuar_lines_fitting_example/README.md

 # nebuar_lines_fitting_example
-minimal example for fitting and plotting the seds of galaxies with nebular lines
+minimal example for fitting and plotting the seds of mock FSPS SEDs with nebular lines